spacetelescope/pandokia/doc/source/intro.rst

     the file containing the test, and the name of a function/class that implements the test.

-    The system assumes that you use the always use the same name for the same test, so that you can compare results across test runs, hosts, or contexts.
+    The system assumes that you always use the same name for the same test, so that you can compare results across test runs, hosts, or contexts.